 During the 1930s Haynes worked as a carpenter during the day and juggled his sports and musical careers on evenings and weekends.

-In 1932, he first met a young jazz singer named Zena Bradshaw who had come to Winnipeg from Edmonton.
-The two soon became performing duo on the local club scene and married in 1943.
+In 1932, he met a young jazz singer named Zena Bradshaw who had come to Winnipeg from Edmonton.
+The two soon became a performing duo on the local club scene and married in 1943.

 An angry Percy "... went to the top, I wrote to the admiral of the navy and I told him exactly what I felt about it."
 (Winnipeg Free Press November 25, 1990.)
 That "admiral" was actually Naval Secretary Hon.
 Angus L. McDonald.

-Meet The Navy was one Royal Canadian Navy revue show that Percy was part of.
+Meet The Navy was a Royal Canadian Navy revue show that Percy was part of.
 It became so popular that it was made into a British movie in 1946 with Percy performing as a musician and actor.
 (Watch the film here.)

 After the war, Percy did not go back to carpentry.
 Instead, he took a job as a CPR sleeping car porter.
 He worked the rails for more than 20 years and also became involved in the union movement to improve the conditions of Black railway workers.

-Fashioned out of an old house off Logan Avenue, three blocks west of Sherbrook Street, the restaurant is unpretentious and warm — not to mention Mary Poppins clean.
-And most important, much of the food is good, the service prompt and friendly.
+A restaurant reviewer for the Free Press wrote of Haynes' Chicken Shack in December, 1972: "Fashioned out of an old house off Logan Avenue, three blocks west of Sherbrook Street, the restaurant is unpretentious and warm — not to mention Mary Poppins clean.
+And most important, much of the food is good, the service prompt and friendly."

 Alva Mayes died in 1988.
 Zena Haynes died in 1990.